Ottoman decline thesis: Economic and fiscal

 Historians such as the above-mentioned Bernard Lewis once referred to the supposed fall in the quality of the empire's bureaucratic records as an indication of stagnation in the Ottoman administrative apparatus.
 Historians now recognize that no such decline ever occurred.
 This change in record-keeping was attributable not to loss in quality, but to a change in the nature of land assessment, as the empire adjusted to the increasingly monetized economy characteristic of the seventeenth century.
 The assessment methods in use under Sultan Suleiman were well-suited to ensuring proper distribution of revenues to the army of feudal cavalry that then made up the bulk of Ottoman forces.
 However, by the turn of the century, the need for cash to raise armies of musket-wielding infantry led the central government to reform its system of land tenure, and to expand the practice of tax farming, which was also a common method of revenue-raising in contemporary Europe.
-In fact, the seventeenth century was a period of significant expansion in the Ottoman bureaucracy, not contraction or decline.Michael Ursinus, "The Transformation of the Ottoman Fiscal Regime, c.
-1600–1850," in Christine Woodhead eds.
-The Ottoman World, (Routledge, 2011) 423–434.
+In fact, the seventeenth century was a period of significant expansion in the Ottoman bureaucracy, not contraction or decline.
 These changes, contrary to the claims of earlier historians, do not seem to have led to widespread corruption or oppression to a degree greater than that observable among the Ottoman Empire's European contemporaries.
 The Ottomans, like other European states, struggled throughout the seventeenth century to meet rapidly rising expenses, but by its end were able to institute reforms which allowed them to enter the eighteenth century with a budget surplus.
 In the words of Linda Darling, "Ascribing seventeenth-century Ottoman budgetary deficits to the decline of the empire leaves unexplained the cessation of these deficits in the eighteenth century."